mitchellh/radar/docs/user_guide.md

   - Matchers to filter exceptions which Radar reports
   - Run multiple Radar "applications" side-by-side to catch and report different exceptions to different places
-  - Integration with 3rd party software: Rack, Rails 3.
+  - Integration with frameworks: Rack, Rails 2, Rails 3, and Sinatra.

 ## Installation